magnars/helpful-loader/README.md

 (edn-loader/load-one "my-config.edn")
 ```

-So, with `resources` on the class path, this would pick up
+So, with `resources/` on the class path, this would pick up
 `resources/my-config.edn` and load the edn form contained within.

 It works pretty much like this: